 Rena Murman - Treasurer

 Rena and husband Earll moved to Port Townsend from Vermont in 2006.
 It marked a return to the Pacific NW after 26 years in New England.
 With one son in Redmond and another in Vermont, trips across the country are now common.
 In the Boston area, Rena worked in the world of high-tech start-up companies for a number of years and then returned to Lesley University for a MS in management focusing on arts organizations.
 She then became involved with theatre education at the Huntington Theatre in Boston and at the Weston Playhouse in VT.
-Rena considered the existence of a swimming pool in Port Townsend an essential amenity, and she now regularly enjoys deep-water aerobics classes 5 mornings a week.
-When not in the pool, she tutors ESL, is a dedicated volunteer at Habitat for Humanity, a member of LION (Local Investing Opportunity Network), and on the board of the Olympic Music Festival.
-Her real passion is to see a state-of-the-art aquatics center in our community that will serve the needs of all--young and old--to be water safe, healthy and fit.
+Rena considers the existence of a swimming pool in Port Townsend an essential amenity, regularly enjoys deep-water workouts and longs for a return to fitness classes.
+When not in the pool, she is a dedicated volunteer at Habitat for Humanity, a member of LION (Local Investing Opportunity Network), and on the board of the Olympic Music Festival.
+Her real passion is to see a state-of-the-art aquatics center in our community that will serve the needs of all.

 Jane Armstrong - Secretary